JingyangYU63/ml-web-app/README.md

 docker run -p 80:80 app-name
 ```
-Then open your web browser at http://0.0.0.0:80/docs.
+Then open your web browser at your local host port http://0.0.0.0:80/docs.
 Press the "Try it out" icon under the POST tab and replace the "string" with the month of 2022 you're looking for.
-By hitting the execute icon you'll get the estimated number of the scanned receipts for the month you entered.
+By hitting the execute icon you'll get the estimated number of the scanned receipts for the month you specified.